-The Commission will continue to work with county and local units of government in the preparation of plans and plan amendments which refine and detail the regional plan, with the objective of incorporating the regional land use and transportation plans in local plans.
-During 2014, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans into County and local comprehensive plans and plan amendments; County farmland preservation plans; and local park and open space plans.
+The Commission will continue to work with county and local units of government in the preparation of plans and plan amendments which refine and detail the regional plan, with the objective of incorporating the regional land use, housing, and transportation plans into local plans.
+During 2016, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use, housing, and transportation plans into the updates of County and local comprehensive plans; County farmland preservation plans; and County and local park and open space plans.
 Commission staff will also assist county and local governments, upon request, in interpreting their comprehensive plans to help ensure that decisions regarding zoning, land divisions, and official mapping are consistent with such plans.
-Such assistance will continue to be carried out within the framework of the State's comprehensive planning law and regional plans.
+Such assistance will continue to be carried out within the framework of the State's comprehensive planning law, the Wisconsin Farmland Preservation Program, and regional plans.

-The Commission will continue to respond to requests from public agencies and private interests for land use and natural resource base inventory data and related regional plan data from Commission files.
-Types of data to be provided include planning-related soils data; information on historic, existing, and planned land use; information on environmental corridors, isolated natural resource areas, and other environmentally sensitive areas; and information on soils well suited for agricultural use.
+The Commission will continue to respond to requests from public agencies and private interests for land use, housing, and natural resource base inventory data and related regional plan data from Commission files.
+Types of data to be provided include planning-related soils data, including soils well-suited for agricultural use; information on historic, existing, and planned land use; information on housing types and densities; data to conduct local job-housing balance analyses; and information on environmental corridors, isolated natural resource areas, and other environmentally sensitive areas.

 The Commission will continue to review locally prepared comprehensive, neighborhood, and public facility plans, and boundary agreements as to their conformity with the regional land use, transportation, and housing plans.
-Following adoption of the Regional Housing Plan in early 2013, the Commission initiated and will continue the monitoring activities recommended by the adopted plan.
+The Commission will also continue the monitoring activities recommended by the regional housing plan.

-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2014, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
-Monitoring of activities to implement the regional housing plan will continue.
+The provision of land use, housing, and natural resource base data and the provision of technical assistance on those matters to public agencies and private interests will continue throughout 2016, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
+Monitoring of activities to implement the regional housing plan will also continue.